 2. Economy – You don’t pay for a fax machine, a dedicated phone line, paper, toner, and you don’t have to worry about paper storage.

 3. Green Machine – Helps the environment when you only print the faxes you need.
 You also don’t have to dispose of toner cartridges in special places.
 It uses less energy since it does not use the fax machine.

 4. Reliability – Companies provide Internet faxing with secure computer systems and equipment so that if a part breaks down, another replacement takes over immediately.
 It does not depend on your local team see the list.
-If your computer is off or even not working, your faxes will keep coming to your email and you can send your fax email from anywhere you can access a website.
+If your computer is off or not working, your faxes will keep coming to your email, and you can send a fax from email.

 5. Save time: no more waiting on fax lines.
 You can send and receive multiple faxes simultaneously.

 The truth is, there really should be no need for faxing in modern times because everything can actually be done by email and other means.
 Steve Sagan of PC Magazine pointed out that Ethna Piazza, an attorney and partner at Sheppard, Mullin, Richter & Hampton LLP, specializing in technology, told him that electronic signatures of various kinds are perfectly legal.
 Every time she clicks “buy” on an online shopping site, for example, she is running an electronic signature, she said.

 However, some individuals and organizations still fear relying too much on electronic transactions and record keeping.
 After working at a major bank in the IT department, I can understand that someone would feel more comfortable if their life savings were recorded on a piece of paper instead of representing a signal on a large computer that could disappear with the next static lightning. electricity.
 (This fear is really irrational these days with all the safeguards and multiple copies of everything in place.)
 Standard fax somehow seems more secure to them.
 Faxing doesn’t seem like a crucial business communication method anytime soon.